A-kly/School-Vault/CMPUT 382/Lecture 1.2 - Introduction to Heterogeneous Parallel Computing.md

 - SM divides each block into 32 in order to run on CUDA cores
 # CUDA Threads Execution
 ![[Pasted image 20240911141747.png]]
+- grey box aka thread is run on one SM